 Latest Article

-Winter construction in Arkansas presents a unique set of challenges for crews working on underground utility projects.
+Summer construction in Arkansas presents a unique set of challenges for crews working on underground utility projects.
 Cold temperatures, frozen ground, and limited daylight hours can increase the risk of accidents, slow down project timelines, and make traditional excavation methods more hazardous.
 Hydrovac excavation offers a safer and more efficient alternative, allowing contractors to complete projects while reducing risk to workers, equipment, and existing utilities.

 Ready to Break Ground?